 Step 3: Use Cloudways WordPress Migrator Plugin

-Next, enter an emails address, click on the Terms and Privacy check box, then click MIGRATE.
+Next, enter your email address, click on the Terms and Privacy check box, then click MIGRATE.

 Step 4: Enter the Migration Details

-On the next page, you need to enter the details of the WordPress website you created on Cloudways so that it’s the Migrator Plugin can identify your new WordPress website.
+On the next page, you need to enter the details of the WordPress website you created on Cloudways so that the Migrator Plugin can target and identify your new WordPress website.

-You can find all these credentials on your Server and Application Management.
+You can find all these credentials on your Application Management on Cloudways.
 Here’s how you can enter these details: